NVIDIA® H200 Instances and Clusters Available

 It feels like a long time since NVIDIA revealed the H200 GPU back in November 2023.
 Since then, we’ve already learned about AMD’s MI300X and the upcoming Blackwell architecture.
 Not to mention, NVIDIA stock price has gone through the roof!

-Let’s go through what you can expect – and most importantly what we can expect from that massive increase to VRAM and memory bandwidth in the H200 in terms of machine learning training and inference use cases.
+Let’s go through what you can get from the H200 – and most importantly what we can expect from that massive increase to VRAM and memory bandwidth in terms of machine learning training and inference use cases.

 What is the NVIDIA H200